ChatGPT Reads CSV But Reports Wrong Column Names or Merged Columns

 4. Header row not on line 1

 Some exports put title metadata on lines 1-3 and the real header on line 4.
-Pandas uses line 1 as header, so column names look like Report: Q3 Sales and the actual headers become data rows.
+Pandas uses line 1 as the header, so column names look like Report: Q3 Sales and the actual headers become data rows.

 How to spot it: Column names look like English sentences instead of short identifiers.
+Fix with header=3 (zero-indexed: skips the first 3 lines, uses line 4 as the header) or skiprows=3.

 Old Mac files use \r, Windows uses \r\n, Unix uses \n.
-Mixing them inside one file (rare, but happens with copy-paste) breaks row splitting.
+Mixing them inside one file (rare, but happens with copy-paste between systems) breaks row splitting.
+The C parser may see the whole thing as one or two giant rows.

 Shortest path to fix